fzqneo/XCheatSheet/valgrind.md

 Options:

-1. ` --read-var-info=yes`: provide more detailed information about illegal access location.
+1. `--read-var-info=yes`: provide more detailed information about illegal access location.
 2. `--leak-check=yes`: check for memory leaks

 ### Use case: debugging Postgres

-*Postgres* is a DMBS that uses a multi-process model for parallel execution.
+*PostgreSQL* is a DMBS that uses a multi-process model for parallel execution.
 When debugging, I want to debug all spawned processes by the master.

 ```bash